Left wing fumes at Dem leaders over Kavanaugh: 'You are failing us'

 “If you hold your caucus together, you force them to have to make a real choice, with very real consequences for their constituents.
 If you fail, you let them off the hook,” the letter says.

 Three Democrats in red states, Sen. Joe Donnelly, D-Ind., Heiti Heitkamp, D-N.D., and Joe Manchin, D-W.Va., voted for Justice Neil Gorsuch last year, and all three are up for re-election in November.
-If they cast similar votes this month, then it is won’t matter if some Republicans break away.
+If they cast similar votes this month, then it won’t matter if some Republicans break away.

 Ranking member Sen. Dianne Feinstein, D-Calif., was also under fire in California, with her Democratic rival in November's election, Kevin De Leon, accusing her of a “subpar" performance.